brev-dev/another_esp8266_sensor_board/README.md

 ## Introduction

-This board meets most of my home-automation hardware needs.
+This sensor board meets most of my home-automation hardware needs.
 It fits in a [cheap, widely-available enclosure](https://github.com/brev-dev/another_esp8266_sensor_board/blob/52ce970f76a799b5d4ab854d0ae5fb7a4b1d066b/images/project_box.webp) (no 3d printing required), and can be powered either by a LiPo battery (voltage-monitoring, charging, reverse-polarity, and protection circuitry included) or USB, with appropriate power sharing if the USB and battery are connected simultaneously.
 On the software side, I’ve kept things as high-level as possible: Tasmota for most usage scenarios; micropython where needed.
 Communication utilizes the MQTT protocol over Wi-Fi, or LORA (I use the board as both a [remote LORA sensor, and as a LORA-MQTT bridge](https://github.com/brev-dev/LORA_esp8266_sensor_MQTT_bridge/)).

 The board is designed for the following [sensors](https://github.com/brev-dev/another_esp8266_sensor_board#sensors), as well as motor/pump control (for automatic plant watering).
 GPIO pins remain easily-accessible, so this board can also be used as the basis for many other sensors.